lolbot-iichan/rpy2wse/README.md

 + renpy.display.motion.ATLTransform       (aka 'show slavya at right')

 ###0.5 - in progress
-+ toggle textbox on 'h'
++ Runtime: toggle textbox on 'h'
++ Runtime: simple help screen

 ##THINGS TO DO IN NEAREST FUTURE